As a freelancer:

 2. Reviews can be bullshit

-Reviews count for a lot on Freelancer since they contribute to your ranking as a professional, but they don’t indicate a freelancer’s actual knowledge, ability, experience or professionalism.
+Reviews count for a lot on Freelancer since they contribute to your ranking as a professional, but they don’t always indicate a freelancer’s actual knowledge, ability, experience or professionalism.

 3. Can’t compete with the rest of the world